|

 How to make natural deodorant for smelly armpits?

 It’s quite simple to build a DIY deodorant for smelly armpits.
+You will need ingredients that have:

 • Antibacterial properties – like coconut oil, shea butter, or tea tree oil